aiven/aiven-docs/docs/products/caching/concepts/lua-scripts-caching.md

 Learn how to leverage the inbuilt support for Lua scripting in Redis®* using Aiven for Caching.

-Redis®\* has inbuilt support for running Lua scripts to perform various actions directly on the Redis server.
+Redis has inbuilt support for running Lua scripts to perform various actions directly on the Redis server.
 Scripting is typically controlled using the `EVAL`, `EVALSHA` and `SCRIPT LOAD` commands.

-For all newly-created Redis instances, `EVAL`, `EVALSHA` and `SCRIPT LOAD` commands are enabled by default.
+For all newly created Aiven for Caching instances, `EVAL`, `EVALSHA` and `SCRIPT LOAD` commands are enabled by default.

 :::note